 turning the town into something of a fan mecca.

 Grindelwald is a quaint tourist town in a scenic

 valley surrounded by impressive peaks.
 Robin

-several high mountain passes.
-On our second
+of high mountain passes.

-hiked down to Grosse Scheidegg along the
+then hiked down to Grosse Scheidegg along

-offered huge mountain views -- and huge
+hike offered huge mountain views -- and huge

 swathes of alpine flowers growing trailside.